SolidRun/meta-solidrun-arm-imx8/README.md

 		$ DISTRO=fsl-imx-xwayland MACHINE=imx8mpsolidrun source imx-setup-release.sh -b build-xwayland-imx8mpsolidrun

-5. Append the following line into conf/bblayers.conf

-		BBLAYERS += "${BSPDIR}/sources/meta-solidrun-arm-imx8"

-6. Build Yocto image for imx8mp solidrun, by running the first, which is a minimal image (lacks firmwares) and then second which is full image including demos:
+5. Build Yocto image for imx8mp solidrun, by running the first, which is a minimal image (lacks firmwares) and then second which is full image including demos:
 (**The following command can take several hours**)

     $ bitbake core-image-minimal